BytemarkHosting/bmdash/README.md

     vagrant@dash-dev:~$ cd /vagrant
     vagrant@dash-dev:~$ rackup -p 8080 -o 0.0.0.0 config.ru

-Then in your browser you can access 10.0.0.123:8080 and see your running app Shotgun reloads the applicaion each time a file changes, so you can start hacking away!
+Then in your browser you can access 10.0.0.123:8080 to see the dev dashboard

-Note:
-Don't use `shotgun` or others similar for auto reloading of code.
-They don't play nicely with the threads in this app

 To find out more about how it all works please refer to `docs/`